 Needless to say, there was no working XM radio

-After arrival back in Lagos, it was back to the somewhat familiar routine of transiting the airport.
+After arrival back in Lagos, it was back to the somewhat familiar routine of transiting this airport.
 I mentioned my intentions to the officials, but still some tried to get me to go through immigration.
-I did have a brief encounter with an immigration officer who asked about my visa, and what I had for him, which I took to be a bribe request.
+There was a brief encounter with an immigration officer who asked about my visa, and what I had for him, which I took to be a bribe request.
 I laughed it off, and told him again that I was remaining in transit.
 He quickly agreed to let me go wait for the immigration officer assisting transit passengers.
 There was a minimal wait for myself and a few other transit passengers, and once the officer arrived, we headed back upstairs to the transit waiting area.
 The long wait was on.

 Oasis Lounge bar

 I think due to the lack of flights in the midday hours, some of the menu items weren’t available, but I was ready for some real food, and the club sandwich with fries was decent enough